TheDigitalCatOnline/blog_source/pelican/content/rsa-keys.markdown

 But do you know what you actually did?

 Do you know what the `~/.ssh/id_rsa` file really contains, or why that strange file that begins with `ssh-rsa` pairs with another that begins with `-----BEGIN RSA PRIVATE KEY-----`.
-Or why does sometimes that same header miss the `RSA` part and just say `BEGIN PRIVATE KEY`?
+Or why sometimes that same header misses the `RSA` part and just says `BEGIN PRIVATE KEY`?

 I think a minimum knowledge of the various formats of RSA keys is mandatory for every developer nowadays, not to mention the importance of understanding them deeply if you want to pursue a career in the infrastructure management world.

 # RSA algorithm and key pairs

-Since the invention of public-key cryptography various systems have been devised to create the key pair.
+Since the invention of public-key cryptography, various systems have been devised to create the key pair.
 One of the first ones is RSA, the creation of three brilliant cryptographers, that dates back to 1977.
 The story of RSA is quite interesting, as it was first invented by an English mathematician, Clifford Cocks, who was however forced to keep it secret by the British intelligence office he was working for.

-Keeping in mind that RSA is not a synonym for public-key cryptography, the former being only one of the possible implementations, I wanted to write a post on it because it is still, more than 40 years after its publication, one of the most widespread algorithms.
+Keeping in mind that RSA is not a synonym for public-key cryptography but only one of the possible implementations, I wanted to write a post on it because it is still, more than 40 years after its publication, one of the most widespread algorithms.
 In particular it is the standard algorithm used to generate SSH key pairs, and since nowadays every developer has their public key on GitHub, BitBucket, or similar systems, we may arguably say that RSA is pretty ubiquitous.

 I will not cover the internals of the RSA algorithm in this article, however.
 If you are interested in the gory details of the mathematical framework you may find plenty of resources both on Internet and in the textbooks.
 The theory behind it is not trivial, but it is definitely worth the time if you want to be serious about the mathematical part of cryptography.